-Power on by Ring/LAN - An input signal on the serial Ring Indicator (RI) line in other words, an incoming call on the modem (either external modem or internal modem card) power on the system.
-Refer to "Wake-on-Ring Function" on page 19 for more information.
+Power On by Ring/LAN - An input signal on the serial Ring Indicator (RI) line (in other words, an incoming call on the modem power on the system or return it to full power out of suspend / standby mode.
 With a LAN card installed, the Wake-up On LAN function allows the network to wake up a Soft Power Down (Soft-Off) PC.
-Refer to "Wake-up On LAN Connector" on page 19 for more information.

-Power on by RTC Alarm - When enabled, the system will automatically power on or returns to full power out of suspend/standby mode at the time and date of the month (0 for daily) specified.
+Power On by RTC Alarm - When enabled, the system will automatically power on or returns to full power out of suspend/standby mode at the time and date of the month (0 for daily) specified.